wojnosystems/vsql/README.md

 # Getting started

+## Who is this library for?

+This library is for any developer that needs to use databases in Go.
+However, this module cannot do that alone.
+It requires the vsql_mysql or vsql_postgres to do the actual work.
+These modules, in turn, rely on the vsql_engine to do their job as well.

+The example below is just for MySQL as that was the first one that I wrote.
+Please see the other modules if you need other databases.

 ## What is this?

 This?
 This is a library, really.
 It's a facade around the built-in database/sql package provided by Go.
 This module itself is just the facade and a few helper methods I've written over and over again in various forms throughout my Go+Database career.
 To use this module, you need to pair it with another module that implements these interfaces, but for the database you wish to use, such as vsql_mysql or vsql_postgres.